Luci0/shitflix/README.md

    **A:** Yes, you can use any media server that supports monitoring directories for new content.
    Just point it to the download directory specified in the `DOWNLOADS_DIR` environment variable.<br>
    Also, remove the jellyfin container for docker and the jellyfin service from `docker-compose.yaml`.
+ - **Q:** My API key has been revoked.
+How do i change it? <br>
+   **A:** The API keys are managed in the ./secrets folder of your shitflix installation directory.<br>
+   Simply edit the filelist-api-key.txt and tmdb-api-key.txt files, and restart the docker containers.
  - **Q:** How do I change the download directory? <br>
    **A:** You can change the download directory by modifying the `DOWNLOADS_DIR` environment variable in the `.env` file.